AscalonV/Loadout-Script/README.md

 ## Important changes:
+- For the new Ellydium tree selector to work you need to name the Ellydium ships exactly like ingame:
+  - Tai'Kin
+  - Yith'Mor
+  - Thar'Ga
+  - Waz'Got
+  - Drag'Thir
+  - Ze'Ta
 - The "Unequip 1" and Unequip 2" coordinates have been removed and replaced by a screenshot.
 If the "unequip" function isn't working, then please take a screenshot of the "Remove all modules" button by yourself and place it in the Settings folder with the name "Remove_all_module.png"
 <details>
 <summary>Screenshot</summary>